-Te Araroa Trail enters the Central City Sector from Bowen Street.
-The track heads along Lambton Quay and Willis Street, until the Civic Centre.
+Te Araroa Trail enters the Central city from Bowen Street.
+The track heads along Lambton Quay and Willis Street, until the Civic Square.
 It then extends along the waterfront to the entrance of the Southern Walkway at Oriental Parade.

-The Central City Sector includes Te Aranui o Pōneke (the Great Harbour Way) route from Pipitea Marae along Thorndon Quay into Bunny Street and then right into Waterloo Quay until Whitmore Street where the tracks follows the Wellington waterfront and Oriental Parade.
+The Central City Sector includes Te Aranui o Pōneke (the Great Harbour Way) route from Pipitea Marae along Thorndon Quay into Bunny Street and then right into Waterloo Quay until Whitmore Street where the track follows the Wellington waterfront and Oriental Parade.
+No further tracks will be constructed in Polhill Reserve.